 You can use a wok for stir-fries, but it has so much more cooking potential to offer – try deep-frying, boiling, and as a make-shift smoker with wood chips and a rack.

 These two wok materials are both readily available and relatively inexpensive.
-We love to cook with our cast-iron wok because you cannot beat the durability.
-This one is our favorite!
+We love to cook with our cast iron wok because you cannot beat the durability.

 While they both work a little differently during the cooking process, there is virtually no difference in how to clean a cast-iron wok vs. how to clean carbon-steel wok pans.
 The special patina carbon-steel and cast-iron both offer helps to provide a barrier on the pan.
 These cleaning methods protect the wok's barrier, which in turn protects any material underneath.

 Cast-iron and carbon-steel wok care processes are the same because they're both seasoned with oil.